yonte828/Obsidian/資源リサイクル10%チャレンジ/プレゼンテーション原稿_Machine_X復活提案_Eng.md

 **First is "Immediate Availability."**

-By providing the necessary undercarriage technology immediately, we can streamline the development process and ensure a smooth launch.
-This enables accelerated development.
+By providing the necessary undercarriage technology early on, we can simplify the development process and ensure a smooth launch.
+This shortens your development timeline.

 **Second is "Proven Quality."**